soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 For example, suppose that someone attempts to share sensitive information in a Teams chat or channel with external users.
 Suppose there's a DLP policy defined to prevent this.
 With protection in place, messages containing sensitive information sent to external users are deleted.
 This happens within seconds, and it happens automatically, according to how the DLP policy is configured.

 Policy tips notify senders about why their messages were blocked or revoked.
-For example, a sender might be told that their message contains personally identifiable information (PII) that is not allowed to be shared, or that a document that contains PII cannot be shared with people outside their organization.
+For example, a sender might be told that their message contains personally identifiable information (PII) that is not allowed to be shared with anyone, or that a document that contains PII cannot be shared with people outside their organization.

 ## Permissions